Shivendra690/Udacity-Self-Driving-Car/p3-behavioral-cloning/README.md

 Training data was chosen to keep the vehicle driving on the road.
 I collected training data by running simulator traininig mode and using a combination of center lane driving and recovering from the left and right sides of the road.
 I then used a series of data augmentation techiniques on center images as well as left/right camera images to help model better generalize.
 For details about how I created the training data, see the next section.

+#### 6. Fine Tuning

+I used the idea of transfer learning and iteratively train each new experimented network architecture and parameters on top of previously best model trained and saved.
+I load the model using Keras `load_model` function.
+I also manually experimented increasing dropout keep probability higher as I try to optimize further.

 ## Data Preprocessing & Augmentation

 ### Data Distribution